ito55/M5Stack-PitchDetect/README.md

-# M5Core2 MIDI Pitch Detector
+# M5Stack Audio Pitch Detector

 This project captures audio from the built-in microphone of M5Stack Core2, estimates the pitch (monophonic) and sends corresponding MIDI Note On/Off messages via the M5 Unit MIDI (or a MIDI UART fallback).
 The pitch detection operates only within MIDI note numbers 58..75; inputs outside this range are not expected.